 Reopening and reintroduction of library services

-Current state of Town and Country Public Library: Closed
+Current state of Town and Country Public Library: Building is open for limited services

-Following both the state’s extended stay-at-home order and the introduction of Restore Illinois, Town and Country Public Library will remain closed to the public until further notice.
+Following the state’s progression to Stage 4 of the Restore Illinois Plan, Town and Country Public Library will be open for limited services, with social distancing measures and a face mask requirement in place.
 Additionally, the Lawrence J. Martin Heritage Center will be closed to the public until further notice.

 Our digital library is always open.

-No materials will be due until June 3rd and no fines will be assessed throughout the summer.
+No fines will be assessed throughout the summer.

 Phased Reopening Plan

 It is important to remember that any plan to reopen be fluid enough to adapt to the constantly evolving information regarding COVID-19.
-All decisions will be made following recommendations from the state, the Centers for Disease Control and Prevention (CDC), and Kane County Public Health authorities.
-Which today means, at the earliest, staff work inside library spaces to prepare for limited public access would begin on Monday, June 1.
+All decisions will be made following recommendations from the state, the Centers for Disease Control and Prevention (CDC), and Kane County Public Health authorities. .

 The health and safety of the community, as well as library staff, is our top priority.
-With that in mind, we hope to have a limited amount of staff back in our building on June 1st, however we do not have enough information to say when the building will be open to the public.
+With that in mind, we allowed a limited amount of staff back in our building on June 1st, and we opened our building with limited services to the public on July 6th.
+You can read more about that here.

 Putting the health, safety, and well-being of our community, our patrons, and our library staff first, we plan to reintroduce services following a carefully planned and research-informed approach.